Marc Navarro

-Marc Navarro Ceciliano (born 2 July 1995) is a Spanish professional footballer who plays for Polish club Arka Gdynia.
+Marc Navarro Ceciliano (born 2 July 1995) is a Spanish professional footballer who plays for Thai League 1 club Buriram United.
 Mainly a right-back, he can also play as a central defender.

 Club career

 Espanyol

 Born in Barcelona, Catalonia, Navarro finished his youth career while on loan at CF Damm, after representing CF Badalona, FC Barcelona and RCD Espanyol.
 In July 2014, he was assigned to the latter's reserve team in the Segunda División B.

-Navarro made his senior debut on 2 November 2014, coming on as a second half substitute for Rober Correa in a 2–1 away loss against Elche CF Ilicitano.
+Navarro made his senior debut on 2 November 2014, coming on as a second-half substitute for Rober Correa in a 2–1 away loss against Elche CF Ilicitano.
 His first goal came on 5 September 2015, when he closed the 3–2 home win over FC Barcelona B.

 On 22 December 2015, Navarro signed a one-year extension with the club, with his new contract running until June 2017.
 The following 4 January, however, he suffered a severe knee injury, being sidelined for six months.

 Navarro made his first-team – and La Liga – debut on 21 January 2017, starting and scoring the last goal in a 3–1 home victory against Granada CF and becoming the first youth graduate to achieve the feat since Raúl Tamudo in 1997.
-Eight days later, in his second appearance, he netted his team's second in a 3–1 defeat of Sevilla FC also at the RCDE Stadium.
+Eight days later, in his second appearance, he netted his side's second in a 3–1 defeat of Sevilla FC also at the RCDE Stadium.

 On 30 January 2017, Navarro extended his contract until 2021, being definitely promoted to the first team the following campaign.